danielrotstein/expensebook/journals/olivia_sun.md

+10/26/2022
+Working with all group on the deployment of project and successfully got all pipelines work.
+Alex drove the deployment.
+Tried to import the database to Heroku but confined by the hobby-level limitation.
+Debug with group and instructor Danniel for the CORS error after deployment.
+Danniel guided to link the Heroku postgres to beeskeeper sucessfully.

 10/25/2022
 Fixed the nav bar appearance after signup submition, fixed the already existing user try to signup bug.
 Finished two unit test function: get all budgets and create budget.
-Worked with group on deployment of project.
+Worked with all group on deployment of project, Alex drove the deployment files.

 10/24/2022
 Fixed the wrong password bug.
 Start reviewing the test procedure and how to write the test code.